 Pro Tip: If you are fortunate to visit Denver, Colorado, in the summer, then you might be able to catch a concert at the amphitheater.
 Just be sure to check the schedule and purchase your ticket in advance.

-2. Drive The Mount Evans Scenic Byway
+2. Mount Evans Scenic Byway

 Many people think of Denver as the gateway to the Rocky Mountains.
 If seeing the Rockies is high on your list of things to do in Denver, then you head to the beautiful Mount Evans Scenic Byway.